 Dragons, Wyverns and Wyrms in Play

 Unfortunately, dragons appear to be extinct in the mortal realm if they ever existed there.
 Occasionally great reptilian bones are uncovered, especially in the mountains or buried in swamps, but there is no evidence that these are from dragons rather than simply being the remains of a great drake.
 They are believed to exist in the Realm of Summer where they are the most terrible and deadly of the legendary beasts that make that Realm their home.
+Most eternals are reticent to discuss the dragons beyond mentioning that they sleep most of the time and when they are awake they function as mobile catastrophes, spreading chaos and change across the realm until they slip back into slumber again.
+There has been mention of every-hungry Avanirc of the Deeps, an island-sized creature that slumbers beneath the Eternal Sea; stone-skinned Vstaive, the Mountain-who-Slumbers has some connection to the realm of Cathan Canae and may in fact be a mountain range; and Saxesangwin, the avaricious emerald dragon who sometimes raids the citadels of the koboldi to steal their jewels.
+Even the smaller dragons are described as engines of absolute destruction.
 If one were to enter the mortal realm, it would likely prove a match for a small army.

 Wyverns are real, and some scholars theorize that they are a particularly vicious breed of drake.